ricardofmp/ricardofmp.github.io/_posts/MA/2022-01-06-emotet-part-1.md

 being unpacked to is stored in a register (such as ecx), and that memory address is often in an entirely different section

 **I will write an article about “indicators of packed file”.
-Inshallah**
+InshAllah**

 If we return to **start function** and search you will find it Here we see our abnormal jmp ecx: